3ill/crypto-tracker/README.md

 # Welcome to Crypto Tracker
-Crypto tracker is a light weight web application to get real time notifications on cryptocurrencies.
+Crypto tracker is a light weight web application to get real time notifications on crypto-currencies.

 ---